 The assessment apps allow teachers to collect information and monitors students’ learning.
 Next, teachers can use the data in real time to make changes in their teaching.
 These apps are particularly helpful when there is a single iPad in the classroom and approximately 20 odd students.

-10 Best iPhone and iPad Assessment Apps of 2019
+Best iPhone and iPad Assessment Apps in 2020

 ZipGrade is the best app, and quiz contests run in the classroom.
 Teachers can use the iPad camera as a scanner to scan the OMR (Optical Mark Recognition) sheet and calculate the score.